knives-repo/EnergyBar/README.md

 - Realigned to the right (instead of the centre)

 ### Now Playing Widget
-- Added album art support (Spotify, Music, etc.)
+- Added **album art support** (Spotify, Music, Podcasts etc.)
+    -  Added compatibility with Safari to show Safari icon
+    -  Now displays appBundleID as a subtitle if no artist/appName is available
 - Realigned to the left (instead of the centre)
 - Removed long tap function